-In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see around 750 new homes built, with half being affordable.
+In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see up to 750 new homes built, with around half being affordable.

 The council is working to create a vibrant, modern neighbourhood for both the existing community and new residents.
 To do this, we'll:

 In 2018, following extensive consultation with Ebury Bridge residents, Westminster City Council approved proposals for the renewal of Ebury Bridge.

 The proposals will see the full redevelopment of the current estate and the creation of around 750 new high-quality homes across a range of tenures.
 We will reprovide all existing council homes, and deliver at least another 159 new affordable homes.

 Ebury Bridge Estate residents have told us how much they loved the existing communal garden.
 To reflect this feedback, five new large high quality public squares will provide a unique experience for residents and visitors alike.
 These spaces will reflect a contemporary approach to the traditional London square, with each benefiting from sunlight throughout the day.

 Located in the heart of central London, the proposals aim to build on excellent transport links, with the new Ebury Bridge aiming to be an almost car-free development.
 Both pedestrian and cycle transport will be a priority throughout the estate.